jyutzler/slartime-spec/0.0.2/README.md

 ### 1.1.
 Definitions

-JavaScript Object Notation (JSON), and the terms �object�, �name�, �value�, �array�, and �number�, are defined in [IETF RTC 4627](http://www.ietf.org/rfc/rfc4627.txt).
+JavaScript Object Notation (JSON), and the terms “object”, “name”, “value”, “array”, and “number”, are defined in [IETF RTC 4627](http://www.ietf.org/rfc/rfc4627.txt).

-The key words �MUST�, �MUST NOT�, �REQUIRED�, �SHALL�, �SHALL NOT�, �SHOULD�, �SHOULD NOT�, �RECOMMENDED�, �MAY�, and �OPTIONAL� in this document are to be interpreted as described in [IETF RFC 2119](http://www.ietf.org/rfc/rfc2119.txt).
+The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [IETF RFC 2119](http://www.ietf.org/rfc/rfc2119.txt).

 ## 2. Temporal Objects